by Jason Q. Purnell, PhD Assistant Professor in the Brown School and leader of the For the Sake of All project

 And there is yet another sense in which relationships are important.
 It has to do with caring.
 I’ve been asked more than once why anyone who doesn’t perceive him- or herself to be directly impacted by disparities in opportunity and health should care.
 After all, if they’re working hard to provide for their own families and having relative success at it, what’s in it for them to make sure others have the same opportunity—particularly if it comes at some cost to them?
 The answer to that question, it turns out, also has to do with relationships.
 In any real and meaningful relationship, an interesting thing happens: a “you” and a “me” becomes a “we.”
 All the data presentations and methods of persuasion fail in the face of that most basic of social phenomena, the relationship.
 Until I see myself as involved in your experience, until we truly become “we,” there is no adequate answer to, “Why should I care?”
 When we fail to nurture relationships, we curtail opportunity and possibility.
 We quite literally stop the flow of life.

 This post is part of the February 2015 “Relationships” series of the Institute for Public Health’s blog.
-Subscribe to email updates or follow us on Twitter and Facebook to receive notifications about our latest blog posts.Tags: African-Americans, Community Health, Disparities, Education, Relationships, St. Louis
+Subscribe to email updates or follow us on Twitter and Facebook to receive notifications about our latest blog posts.Tags: African-Americans, Community Health, Disparities, Racial Equity, Relationships, St. Louis